evolv-ai/env-integrations/audience/README.md

 ## Setting up the config json
 The main requirements for the config are objects indexed by a context attribute where the objects contain `type` and `key` (aka `value` - for backward compatibility).
-The following is a table showing the different types

 ### Structure
 The top level keys of the json config indicate one of two things and both have object values.
-* The attribute key if the object value contains a `type` field.
+* The attribute key (to use in context) if the object value contains a `type` field.
 * A top level grouping if the object value does not contain a `type` field.
-This will results in each field of the value. they will be
+This will results in each field of the value.

 ### Context attribute objects
+The following is a table showing the different types for the attributes:

 | Type       | Key (usage)              | Description                                                                                            |
 | ---------- | ------------------------ | ------------------------------------------------------------------------------------------------------ |
 | cookie     | cookie name              | Return value of cookie                                                                                 |